Nonprofit IT Services for Dallas Mission-Driven Teams

 Microsoft 365 governance and collaboration support

-We help nonprofits improve email security, Teams and SharePoint permissions, administrative roles, and staff collaboration standards.
+We help nonprofits improve email security, Teams and SharePoint permissions, administrative roles, external sharing, and staff or board collaboration standards.

 • Strengthens donor-data and board-communication security